Teoneag/Ultimate-Tic-Tac-Toe-Asm/README.md

 3 3

 ### c.
 Draw
-- this input should end in a draw:
+This input should end in a draw:
 2 2
 2 2
 1 1